 During 2017/18 Transport Scotland progressed a comprehensive review of the National Transport Strategy (NTS), which will include a review of the future roles and responsibilities of Scotland's various national, regional and local transport authorities and agencies.
 The NTS review is scheduled for completion in mid-2019.
-This will be supplemented by a review of the

-Strategic Transport Projects Review (STPR2) which will have a national and regional focus in examining the key infrastructure investments and interventions required to ensure that the strategic transport network supports sustainable, inclusive economic growth objectives nationally and regionally.
+This will be supplemented by a review of the Strategic Transport Projects Review (STPR2) which will have a national and regional focus in examining the key infrastructure investments and interventions required to ensure that the strategic transport network supports sustainable, inclusive economic growth objectives nationally and regionally.
 The STPR2 process will be aligned with a review of the National Planning Framework (NPF4), with both of these reviews commencing in 2018 and scheduled for completion by the end of 2020.
 Inputting to and influencing the respective NTS, STPR2 and NPF4 review processes and outcomes will be a key focus for the Partnership during 2018/19 and beyond.
 Completion of these national reviews will also require further review and updating of the RTS and RTS Delivery Plan to ensure continuing alignment in accordance with statutory requirements.

-The Scottish Government has also committed to bringing forward a Transport Bill during early 2018, which will set out proposals for Low Emissions Zone Schemes; improving bus services, including the potential for transport authorities to provide local bus services; ticketing schemes and arrangements; parking and other matters.
-Many aspects of the anticipated Transport Bill will be of direct relevance and interest to the future delivery of the RTS and, potentially, the future role of the Partnership in influencing these matters.
+The Scottish Government introduced the Transport (Scotland) Bill on 8 June 2018, which sets out proposals for Low Emissions Zone Schemes; improving bus services, including the potential for transport authorities to provide local bus services; ticketing schemes and arrangements; parking and other matters.
+Many aspects of the Transport (Scotland) Bill will be of direct relevance and interest to the future delivery of the RTS and, potentially, the future role of the Partnership in influencing these matters.